-Fig.~\ref{fig:pe_gw170817} presents a comparative analysis of the posterior distributions for ${\cal M}$, $q$, and $e_0$ obtained from GW170817 parameter estimation using the \texttt{TaylorF2ecck} and \texttt{TaylorF2ecc} waveform approximants.
+Fig.~\ref{fig:pe_gw170817} presents a comparative analysis of the posterior distributions for ${\cal M}$, $q$, and $e_0$ obtained from GW170817 parameter-estimation runs using the \texttt{TaylorF2Ecck} and \texttt{TaylorF2Ecc} waveform approximants.
 Complementary to this, Fig.~\ref{fig:correlation_gw170817} illustrates degeneracies and correlations in the joint posterior distributions across the $m$--$e_0$ and $\eta$--$e_0$ planes.
-Our primary comparison in Fig.~\ref{fig:pe_gw170817} (left-panel) focuses on non-spinning, 3PN-accurate eccentric waveform models, while Fig.~\ref{fig:pe_gw170817} (right-panel) includes the 3.5PN version of \texttt{TaylorF2ecc}, with higher-order corrections applied only to the circular part of the phasing, to highlight potential biases introduced by such terms.
-Initial observations from Fig.~\ref{fig:pe_gw170817} (right-panel) suggest that, at the negligible eccentricities inferred for GW170817, the 3PN \texttt{TaylorF2ecck} and 3PN \texttt{TaylorF2ecc} models yield broadly consistent parameter constraints.
-However, a notable bias emerges in the $q$ posterior when comparing the 3PN \texttt{TaylorF2ecck} to the 3.5PN-corrected \texttt{TaylorF2ecc}, with the latter displaying a distinct shift in the posterior peak.
-This finding requires further explorations as eccentric contributions are fully known only upto the 3PN order.
+Our primary comparison in Fig.~\ref{fig:pe_gw170817} (left panel) focuses on non-spinning, 3PN-accurate eccentric waveform models, while Fig.~\ref{fig:pe_gw170817} (right panel) includes the 3.5PN version of \texttt{TaylorF2Ecc}, with higher-order corrections applied only to the circular part of the Fourier phase, to highlight potential biases introduced by such terms.
+Initial observations from Fig.~\ref{fig:pe_gw170817} (left panel) suggest that, at the negligible eccentricities inferred for GW170817, the \texttt{TaylorF2Ecck} and \texttt{TaylorF2Ecc} models yield broadly consistent parameter constraints.
+However, a notable bias emerges in the $q$ posterior when comparing the 3PN \texttt{TaylorF2Ecck} to the 3.5PN-corrected \texttt{TaylorF2Ecc}, with the latter displaying a distinct shift in the posterior peak.
+This finding requires further exploration because eccentric contributions are currently fully known only up to 3PN order.

-For GW170817, all eccentric \texttt{TaylorF2} family waveforms favor essentially zero eccentricity.
-Using a uniform (log-uniform) prior on $e_0$, the 90 In contrast, LNB while employing full-\texttt{TaylorF2Ecc} approximant reports 90\% credible interval of $e_0 \leq 0.024$ at 10 Hz using uniform prior, and their data shows $e_0 = 0.006^{+0.007}_{-0.005}$ at 20 Hz.
-The $e_0$ constraints obtained in our posterior results are notably lower than the $0.011$ threshold identified through injection-recovery tests (see Fig.~\ref{fig:sanity-check2} right-panel), and thus indicate negligible eccentricity.
-Moreover, we observed that inclusion of 3.5PN phasing in \texttt{TaylorF2Ecc} has negligible impact on the $e_0$ constraint as the implementation of eccentricity is limited to 3PN for this approximant.
-Furthermore, a Bayes factor comparison between \texttt{TaylorF2ecck} and \texttt{TaylorF2Ecc} shows no strong preference for either model (with $\Delta{\rm log}_{10}{\rm BF} < 1$), suggesting that the impact of eccentricity remains minimal in this scenario.